nishantkhandelwal/simple-timeline/README.md

 # simple-timeline

-A basic timeline react based component
+A basic timeline react based component created from CREATE-REACT-APP.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).